 GIW has collected a significant amount of data through the RAMSL platform, which has effectively laid the foundation for future developments in the automated sector.

-“Now the RAMSL is digitised, we can keep track of how many adjustments are being done every week, and how much of the liner material has worn-out” Aduri adds.
+“Now that the RAMSL is digitised, we can keep track of how many adjustments are being done every week, and how much of the liner material has worn-out” Aduri adds.

 “Having this knowledge ahead of time gives us a good indication of when to actually recommend reordering parts to the site and prep the next production run.”